Showing posts with label technology. Show all posts

 Sunday, December 30, 2018

-In the previous post, "Goddesses of the Glacier," evolution appears to be operating in cooperation with a general capacity for technology.
-Natural selection operates on the brain pathways underlying our aesthetic preferences concerning our own appearance and that of possible reproduction partners and then a technology is automatically developed to satisfy them.
+Evolution may be operating in cooperation with a general capacity for technology.
+Natural selection would operate on the brain pathways underlying our aesthetic preferences concerning our own appearance and that of possible reproduction partners, and then a technology would automatically be developed to satisfy the new preferences.

 As a first example, consider the oil and brush technology previously assumed for differentiating women from men by hair smoothness.
 A further step in this direction is to posit that hair color may have been used to code gender.
 The first step would have been selection for a blond(e) hair colour in both women and men.
 Since this is a very light colour, it will show the effect of dyeing maximally.
 Concurrently with this, the aesthetic preferences of men and women would have been differentiated by selection, resulting in blonde women who experience a mild euphoria from being blonde and blond men who experience a mild dysphoria from the same cause.
 The men would predictably get busy inventing hair-dyeing technologies to rectify this.
 The necessary dyes are readily obtained from plant sources such as woad and walnut shells.
 The result would be an effective blonde-female/nonblond-male gender code.

 With further development of cell biology in the direction of supporting body-modification technology, who knows what bizarre hankerings will see the light of day on demand from some customer?
 Remember that in evolution, the mutation comes first, and the mutation is random.
-Predictably, and sadly, most such reckless acts of self-indulgence will be punished by reduced employability and reduced reproductive success, doubtless exacerbated by prejudice on the part of the normal, normative majority.
+Most such cases will be punished by reduced employability and reduced reproductive success, doubtless exacerbated by prejudice on the part of the normal, normative majority.

 However, the very occasional success story is also to be expected, involving the creation of fortuitously hyperfunctional individuals, and thus the technologically assisted creation of a new pre-species of human.